olly - Fotolia

 Such federation of identities from multiple systems is made easier by the widely accepted use of the Lightweight Directory Access Protocol (LDAP) standard.
 The most commonly used LDAP-compliant directory is Microsoft Active Directory, but suppliers must be able to extend their reach to other identity sources that matter to their customers.

-Directories must be kept in synch.
+Directories must be kept in sync.
 For example, if one organisation fires an employee and de-provisions that user from its IAM system, this must be reflected in other systems that also use that identity.
 In some cases, for example with contractors, there may be no useful external identity source, so a new primary identity record must be created.

 However, even that is changing with increased acceptance of bring your own identity (BYOID), where users provide their own digital identity in the same way they would their own passport for travel.
 In such cases social media can play the role of identity provider – this is one area where the B2B world overlaps with that of B2C (see “Business-to-consumer relationships” below).